hazeedhrshd/City-Bike-Rentals-Analysis/README.md

 - Thanks to Tableau for providing a powerful tool to create interactive and insightful data visualizations.

 Feel free to contribute to this project by opening issues or submitting pull requests.
-If you have any questions or feedback, please don't hesitate to contact us.
+If you have any questions or feedback, please don't hesitate to contact me.

 Happy analyzing! 🚲📊